-It is important to recognise the tasks that place the greatest demands on you.
+It is important to recognize the tasks that place the greatest demands on you.
 Schedule difficult tasks at times when you are at your most energetic.
 If you start a job, aim to finish it within that session, wherever possible and make the tasks fit the time slot you have available.
 Taking a systematic approach to strategic decision-making can help you to focus on the long-term aims and objectives, instead of being caught up in the short-term issues.

 4- Managing Information

 Dealing effectively with information is a skill that takes practice.
-Using memory techniques and review will improve your recall.
+Using memory techniques and reviews will improve your recall.
 Skills like increasing your reading speed and comprehension will reduce information overload.
 Find your systematic approach for receiving, processing and dealing with all incoming information.
 In turn, this will help you to sift the relevant information from the junk.
 Be clear what information is worth filing or saving and what needs to be put in the trash bin.
 Develop a simple and logical structure that you routinely follow.
 This way, you will know where to find the information when you need it.
-While, technology can help manage, file and store information, it is important to recognise the tasks where technology offers no significant advantage.
+While, technology can help manage, file and store information, it is important to recognize the tasks where technology offers no significant advantage.

 5- Managing People